 - Consultant in Intensive Care Medicine and Anaesthesia in Bristol

-- From April 2018 will be National Director for the Emergency Medical Retrieval and Transfer Service (EMERTS) in Wales
+- National Director for the Emergency Medical Retrieval and Transfer Service (EMRTS) in Wales

-- Vice Chair and immediate past Chairman of the Intercollegiate Board for Training in Pre-hospital Emergency Medicine.
+- Past Chairman of the Intercollegiate Board for Training in Pre-hospital Emergency Medicine.

 - Board member Trauma Audit and Research Network (TARN).

 - As a military reservist for many years he has deployed to a number of overseas conflicts.

 - Holds the Fellowship in Immediate Medical Care and is a previous examiner for MRCS and a current examiner for DipIMC / FIMC.

 - General Practitioner and PHC responder in Worcestershire for over 30 years

 - A founding BASICS doctor in the West Midlands region in 1981 setting up the pre-cursor to the Mercia Accident Rescue Service in 1983 of which he has been Chairman and Clinical Director.
 Was involved in setting up the Birmingham CARE Team with Professor Sir Keith Porter in 1989

 - Involved in teaching and advising on Immediate Medical Care at all levels with strong links with the Police and Fire Services and a long history of support to the Ambulance Service being involved in the first Paramedic Training programmes

 - He has provided material for publications both on his own and collaboratively

 - He holds the Fellowship in Immediate Medical Care and is an examiner